frostforestcdjl/Algorithm__LeetCode_python_solution/README.md

 file_name = title_number + hardness(M or H) + (ref) + title_name

-title_number: supplement to 4 digits for ordering with numbers\n
+title_number: supplement to 4 digits for ordering with numbers

 hardness: '' == easy, 'M' == Medium, 'H' == Hard

 (ref): the code is refered to other's, not by myself.

 title_name: the problem's name